revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 SaaS products need predictable architecture.
 A Gantt should not become a separate mini-application with its own incompatible data model, editing rules, styling conventions, and lifecycle assumptions.

-RevoGantt is strongest when you want the planning surface to feel like part of your product, not a heavy third-party project management app embedded inside it.
+RevoGrid Gantt is strongest when you want the planning surface to feel like part of your product, not a heavy third-party project management app embedded inside it.

 ## Where another option may be better